pabloduran016/TOBEDONE/README.md

 ### Edited tasks
 You can edit a task by changing its content provided that you don't modify the id at the end of the task.
 The textfile has priority in the editing of tasks btw

+## Sections
+A section is defined by the first colon `:` you can escape a colon by surrounding it by quotes or using `\`

 ## Getting started
 First, clone the repo or download it however you prefer.
 In reality, the only files you need are